ubaldot/vim-markdown-extras/README.md

 Here `gq` uses `prettier`, provided that you have it installed.
 That is, if you use `gq` plus motion, or if you visually select some text and then hit `gq`, then `prettier` will only prettify such a portion of text.
-You can also prettify the whole buffer on save, see `markdown-extras-config` how to do that.
+You can also prettify the whole buffer on save, see `:h markdown-extras-config` how to do that.

 ### Rendering